 It is a creative and developmental approach that focuses on self-knowledge and self-repair.
 So, even if you don’t lose any weight, you will still have gained something really valuable.

-Our problems arises from how we approach change.
+Our problems often arise from how we approach change.
 One part of us (our head) attempts to take control, “I will be disciplined about my eating!”
 Then there’s lots of struggle before another part of us just takes over and does what it wants, usually it’s a conspiracy between our feelings and body.
 We then beat ourselves up for failing yet again, for being weak and useless.

 How come we are like this?